Smart-ICA/Maryem/README.md

 This Arduino is dedicated to:

-* Measuring the spindle current using SCT-013 on a DFRobot Gravity V7 interface
+* Measuring the spindle current using DFRobot analog current sensor SCT-013 20A
 * Computing instantaneous power using
   `P = √3 × U × I × cosφ`, with `U = 250 V`, `cosφ ≈ 0.85`
 * Recording the external environmental sound level near the CNC machine